 - McCann Erickson, Melbourne, Australia, 2012

 Like any good teacher, intelligent humour can communicate complex information without making you work hard for it.
 Usefully, sometimes it can save lives.
 Dumb Ways to Die, the public safety campaign for Metro Trains in Melbourne, is complete with a catchy song you just can't forget and endearingly doomed characters that meet their ends by multiple witty and quite charming ways… eventually including around trains.
-Amazingly, 130m YouTube views would indicate that the world is a bit safer near trains.
+Amazingly, over 167m YouTube views would indicate that the world is a bit safer near trains.

 07. Bronx Zoo